Previous

 C)

-as it was, though it's usually respectable at worst.
-These are
+always as flawless as it was, though it's usually respectable at worst.
+These

-the characteristics from February of 1956 (still the age of mono)
+are the characteristics from February of 1956 (still the age of mono) to 1959

 As

-moments with "less than majestic" ones (to use John
+that alternates thrilling moments with "less than majestic" ones (to

-in January, all later documentation from that year does not alter
+all later documentation from that year does not alter this equivocal picture,

 There